 It doesn’t look good right?
 Which brings me onto…

-Well there’s no way I can prove for certain that it’s a scam but given all the red-flags that I’ve just highlighted above there is absolutely no way I would ever considering making an investment with FinTech Mining.
+Well, there’s no way I can prove for certain that it’s a scam but given all the red-flags that I’ve just highlighted above, there is absolutely no way I would ever consider making an investment with FinTech Mining.
 The risk is not worth the reward.

 On top of that I also recently exposed a scam named FinTech Limited – which may or may not be related, but the similarity in name is quite uncanny.

-To be honest though I am not really for cryptocurrency, I never have been – in my personal opinion there are much better (and safer) ways to make good money online & those have been my primary focus.
-Crypto as far as I’m concerned is just way too risky & most people I’ve spoken to have lost money as opposed to make it.
+To be honest, though I am not really for cryptocurrency, I never have been – in my personal opinion there are much better (and safer) ways to make good money online & those have been my primary focus.
+Crypto as far as I’m concerned is just way too risky & most people I’ve spoken to have lost money as opposed to have earned it.

-One of the best ways I’ve found for making money over the years is something called affiliate marketing (which you can learn more about for free at Wealthy Affiliate).
+One of the best ways I’ve found for making money over the years is something called affiliate marketing (which you can learn more about for free at Commission Academy).
 That’s been one of the main ways I’ve been earning an income online for around the past 6 years or so now and I’d highly recommend it to anyone.
 It’s definitely better than crypto IMO.